Creagh/bhcdSample/README.md

 ## Summary

-This repository contains a sample of work, for an ongoing project, which includes an implementation of a fully Bayesian Hierarchical Community Discovery model for networks.
-This includes multiple model variaitions, aimed at learning clusters within a network (or graph).
+This repository contains a sample of work for an ongoing project.
+It includes an implementation of a Bayesian Hierarchical Community Discovery model for networks.
+There are multiple model variaitions, each aimed at learning clusters within a network (or graph).
 These models are based on the work by Clauset et al. [1].

 The code framework is implemented in Java, and interfaces with the probabilistic programming language, [Blang](https://www.stat.ubc.ca/~bouchard/blang/).